rdelpoux/ctrl-elec/MCU/vectorControl/README.md

 ## 1. Introduction

-This document describes the setup requirement for running the optimize Vector Control, including voltage and current saturations and space vector modulation.
+This document describes the setup requirement for running the proposed Vector Control, including voltage and current saturations and space vector modulation.
+The example is design using fixed point data type, taking care to limit calculation time.
 The example can be used with different motors.
-In this example, we show the behavior with 2 different motors.
+In this example, we used 2 different motors.

 ## 2. SUGGESTED DEMONSTRATION REQUIREMENTS